bigbio/quantms-utils/README.md

 <details>
 <summary>MS1 Feature Maps</summary>

-We use the `FeatureFinderAlgorithmPicked` from [OpenMS](https://pyopenms.readthedocs.io/en/latest/apidocs/_autosummary/pyopenms/pyopenms.FeatureFinderAlgorithmPicked.html) to extract the features from the MS1 spectra.
+We use the `FeatureFinderMultiplexAlgorithm` from [OpenMS](https://pyopenms.readthedocs.io/en/latest/apidocs/_autosummary/pyopenms/pyopenms.FeatureFinderMultiplexAlgorithm.html) to extract the features from the MS1 spectra.
 We use an algorithm based on the original implementation by [Andy Lin](https://doi.org/10.1093/bioinformatics/btad058).
 The output of this algorithm is a feature map, which contains the following information:

 - `feature_mz`: The m/z of the feature.